WasmEdge/docs/docs/contribute/source/plugin/ebpf.md

 WASMEDGE_PLUGIN_PATH=./build/plugins/wasm_bpf/ ./build/tools/wasmedge/wasmedge execve.wasm
 ```

-Adjust `WASMEDGE_PLUGIN_PATH` according to your build directory of the plugin.
+Adjust `WASMEDGE_PLUGIN_PATH` according to your build directory of the plug-in.

 ## Host Functions

-This plugin adds six host functions that give your Wasm application access to eBPF.
-All of these functions are in the module `wasm_bpf`, if you loaded this plugin:
+This plug-in adds six host functions that give your Wasm application access to eBPF.
+All of these functions are in the module `wasm_bpf`, if you loaded this plug-in:

 ```c
 /// lookup a bpf map fd by name.